jwilkinson1122/custom_addons/pod_product_request/README.rst

 External ('discharge') Podiatry Product Request Order
 ****************************************************

 #.
 Go to a Patient or an Encounter form and click on "Create Ext.
-Prescription".
+Device".
 #.
-Create a new line on prescriptions and set the desired values.
+Create a new line on devices and set the desired values.
 #.
 Once everything is correct, click "Validate".
 The state will be set to Completed.

 Internal Product Request Order
 ****************************************************

 #.
 Go to Patient or an Encounter form and click on "Create Int.
 Podiatry Order"
 #.
-Create a new line on prescriptions and set the desired values.
+Create a new line on devices and set the desired values.
 #.
 Once everything is correct, click "Validate".
 The state will be set to Active and you'll be able to create administrations.
 #.
 To create an administration for a request click on "Administrate".
 A pop up will be opened, and the values will be filled by default with the request's values.
 Change values if needed and validate it.
 #.
 You cannot cancel a request that has completed administrations.
 To do so, you should cancel them first.